 How Did Science Know the Questions Cassini-Huygens Had to Answer 20 years ago?

-Lots of people were involved in formulating the questions, and creating the spacecraft that would spend 20 years in space.
-Always signalling, always measuring, always moving further from us and closer to Saturn.
-Co-operation spanned disciplines we can barely understand (radio astronomy or astrophysics anyone?) but the results have allowed us to discover many things.
+Always signalling, always measuring, always moving further from us and closer to Saturn, watched by cats and humans alike.
+The Cassini-Huygens project needed unparalleled co-operation.
+The work spanned disciplines we can barely understand (radio astronomy or astrophysics anyone?) but the results have allowed us to discover many things.

 Cassini’s findings are also being shared worldwide, and the data is open to interpretation and discussion.
 Well, we cats have to keep our humans busy somehow – right?!